mirzak/mender-docs/01.Get-started/01.Preparation/docs.md

 1. [Prepare a virtual device](./02.Prepare-a-virtual-device/docs.md)

-  If you do not have a Raspberry Pi available, a virtual device is can be used to evaluate key Mender use cases.
+  If you do not have a Raspberry Pi available, you can use a virtual device to evaluate key Mender use cases.

   This guide provides the steps for preparing your workstation to be able to run a virtual ([QEMU process emulator](https://www.qemu.org/)) device with Mender